nuxt/website-v2/content/en/guides/directory-structure/middleware.md

 ## Router Middleware

 A middleware can be asynchronous.
-To do this, simply return a  `Promise` or use async/await.
+To do this return a  `Promise` or use async/await.

 `middleware/stats.js`